 At a high level, life insurance is a pretty straightforward product.
 You pay premiums to your insurance provider (or in this case your employer pays) and in the event of your death, your insurer pays out a death benefit to beneficiaries.

-It’s common for company-provided life insurance plans to pay 1-2 times your annual salary as your death benefit.
+It’s common for company-provided life insurance plans to pay a fixed amount or at best 1-2 times your annual salary as your death benefit.